datanav/docs/getting-started.rst

 Apply
 =====
-The :ref:`apply <apply_function>` operation applies an own-specified function to an entity.
-I.e. the call ["apply", "SomeFunc", "_S.orders"] applied the function "SomeFunc" to the source "_S.orders".
+The :ref:`apply <apply_function>` operation applies an own-specified rule to an entity.
+I.e. the call ["apply", "SomeRule", "_S.orders"] applied the rule "SomeFunc" to the source "_S.orders".

 Hops
 ====